Rupinderkaur15/Neighborhood-Map-Project-Udacity/README.md

 One can choose the location from the list or can enter the place in the provided search box they want to search on google maps.</br>
 I have used foursquare Api As my third party api to display some information for the place chosen by the user.
 Using Foursquare Api I have accessed the address of the location and Url of the location.
-Knockoutjs is used for tracking click events on the list items.
+Knockoutjs is used for tracking click events on the list items.A reset Zoom button is added to resize the map.

 <h4>How To Use</h4>
 1.Go to file:///C:/Users/rupin/Desktop/New%20Neighbourhood%20Map%20Project%20Udacity/index.html
-to see how it actually works.
+to see how it actually works.</br>
 2. You can also download the project from https://github.com/Rupinderkaur15/Neighborhood-Map-Project-Udacity and run index.html on your computer.